Sandakphu

 Safety, Permits & Local Etiquette

-• Inner Line Permit: Not required for Indian citizens.
-Foreign nationals need a permit, obtainable in Darjeeling (₹500, carry passport photos).
+- Inner Line Permit: Not required for Indian citizens, but carry valid ID.
+Foreign nationals need a permit for Singalila National Park, obtainable at Manebhanjan.

-• Solo Female Traveller: Generally safe with guided treks.
-Stick to groups, avoid isolated trails at night, and dress modestly.
+- Solo Female Traveller: Generally safe with friendly locals, but stick to guided treks.
+Avoid isolated paths at night and dress conservatively.

 Hidden Tips Only Repeat Visitors Know

-• Start trekking early (6 AM) to avoid afternoon fog blocking views.
+- Start your trek early each day to avoid afternoon clouds blocking views.

 Frequently Asked Questions